nicktill/translator-app/README.md

 # Translator App

 This is a web-based translator app built using vanilla JavaScript, HTML, and CSS.
 It allows you to translate text between a variety of languages using the MyMemory API.
+The app also includes audio pronunciations of words in the source and target languages to aid with language learning.

 # Fully Responsive, 50+ Languages Supported!
 <img width="1031" alt="Translator app screenshot" src="https://user-images.githubusercontent.com/57879193/219876127-471edc86-e719-4830-8d77-8341c158e54b.png">